Blessed Are God’s Sons and Daughters

 Bob RoaneJoy and Peace, Loving and Trusting God

-Robert E. Price (1946-2021) was a friend of mine who died recently and went home to be with Christ.
+Bob Price was a friend of mine who died in 2021 and went home to be with Christ.
+I saw his family today and remembered Bob.
 Scripture says: “Blessed are those who die in the Lord.
-They are blessed indeed, for they will rest from their hard work; for their good deeds follow them!”1 Christians are not saved by what we do, but saved for serving Christ and other people.
-Bob liked this hymn and its story, so I’ll share it for all of us to meditate upon.
-Bob was a faithful servant of Jesus, but he would rather me tell you about his Savior than about him.
-Bob was so grateful to Christ for helping, keeping, and loving him.
+They are blessed indeed, for they will rest from their hard work.
+For their good deeds follow them!”1 Christians are not saved by what we do, but saved for serving Christ and other people.
+Bob liked the hymn below and its story, so I’ll share it for all of us to meditate upon.
+Bob was a faithful servant of Jesus, but he would rather me talk about his Lord and Savior than about him.
+Bob was so grateful to Christ for saving, helping, keeping, and loving him.

 Background to the Hymn

 Joseph Humphreys was a pastor in England.
-He was born in 1720 and I can’t find a record for his date of death.
-Joseph was born again in 1738 and he was a friend of John and Charles Wesley and George Whitefield.
+He was born in 1720 and I can’t find his date of death.
+Joseph was born again in 1738 and was a friend of John and Charles Wesley and George Whitefield.
 Humphrey’s hymn originally had eight stanzas, as shown here.
-Sometimes only three stanzas are included in hymnals, but I think that is a mistake.
-This hymn is very biblical and contains rich Scripture truth to feed our souls.2
+Sometimes only three stanzas are included in hymnals, but I think that’s a mistake.
+This hymn contains rich Scripture truth to feed our souls.2

-The refrain, “With them numbered may we be, Now and through eternity,” was originally one line in Stanza 8, but some hymnals put it with each stanza as I have done here.
+The refrain, “With God’s people numbered may we be, Now and through eternity,” was originally one line in Stanza 8, but hymnals put it with each stanza as I have done here.
 That refrain is a prayer, asking the Lord who began a good work in us to carry it on to completion until we see Christ face to face.
 It’s a prayer we pray for all God’s people, not for just us individually.
 Bob Price liked that aspect of the hymn, asking God to preserve us so that we can persevere in following Jesus.
-Bob was like King David who said, “I cling to you; your right hand upholds me.”3
+Bob was like King David who said, “I cling to You.
+Your right hand upholds me.”3

-Here is the hymn that can also be used as a prayer.
+This hymn can also be used as a prayer.
 I’ll make some comments on it at the end.

 Refrain: With them numbered may we be, Now and through eternity.